-And that’s pretty darn warm, for sure. (another reason Cozumel is such a great place to dive!)
+And that’s pretty darn warm, for sure. (another of the may reasons in this full overview of why Cozumel is such a great place to dive!)

-Plus, many folks are coming here in the Winter from the frigid regions of Canada, the U.S., Mexico City, the U.K., and from all over!
-Getting away from the cold and snow, you’ll feel plenty warm in the sunny heat of Mexico and the Caribbean’s nice warm diving temperatures.
+Plus, many folks are coming here in the winter from the frigid regions of Canada, the U.S., Mexico City, the U.K., and from all over!
+Getting away from the winter’s cold and snow, you’ll feel plenty warm in the sunny heat of Mexico and the nice warm Cozumel diving water temperatures.

-We may have compromised body heat – be it from loads of consecutive dives, older age, different body type, a slightly lower natural temperature, or just a dislike for being even the slightest bit chilly.
+For example, I may have a lower tolerance now due to lots of consecutive dives, my older age, a gradual loss of bone density, a loss of fat and muscle mass (or any different body type or composition), a slightly lower natural temperature, or just a growing dislike for being even the slightest bit chilly.
 Who knows?

-Newsflash, though – it’s not a contest!
+The real point is, it’s not a contest.
 We should all just wear what we need to wear to truly stay warm and comfortable.

-Don’t forget, also, that being chilled on a dive is not only uncomfortable, but according to DAN it can also be dangerous.
+Don’t forget, being chilled on a dive is not only uncomfortable, but according to the Divers Alert Network (DAN), it can also be dangerous.

-Feeling chilled adds unnecessary stress as a baseline condition, which in turn could make you a little less able to handle other potential issues that may arise during your dive.
+Feeling chilled when scuba diving adds unnecessary stress as a baseline condition, which in turn could make you a little less able to handle other potential issues that may arise during your dive.

 We all know from our training that adding any unnecessary stressors is never a good idea.

-So recommendation #1 – don’t be a hero.
+So Cozumel wetsuit recommendation #1 – don’t be a hero.

-If you are comfy cozy in a bathing suit and rashie, I envy you.
+If you are comfy cozy diving in Cozumel in a bathing suit and rashie, go for it!

-Other Reasons to Wear a Wetsuit While Diving in the Caribbean
+Other Reasons to Wear a Full Wetsuit While Diving in Cozumel

 Wearing a wetsuit is pretty standard in diving, and mostly we do it for thermal protection.
 Scuba divers need to make sure our core body temperature doesn’t dip too low as a result of being submerged in water that is colder than our internal body temperatures.

-There are other reasons to wear a wetsuit while diving, too (as I alluded to just above…).
+But there are other good reasons to wear a wetsuit while scuba diving, too.

 The main one is to protect your bare skin from minor irritants that could be floating in the water column – namely, translucent and perhaps even microscopic organisms, like jellyfish, etc., that could cause a sting or other irritation on your skin.

-In Cozumel, the diving visibility is incredibly clear most of the time, but you still can’t always see the clear or tiny little critters being carried by the current.
+When diving in Cozumel, the visibility is incredibly clear most of the time, but you still can’t always see the often translucent little critters being carried by the current.

 Every now and then I feel a weird point of stinging on my face or hand, and am grateful that I’m pretty well covered up, otherwise.

-(I also keep a small tube of this reef-friendly sting gel in my dive kit, just in case.)
+(I also keep a small tube of Stream2Sea’s reef-friendly sting gel in my dive kit, just in case.)

-Now, of course, we should never be close enough to the coral reef or the sandy bottom to touch anything, especially in Mexico’s protected national marine park.
+Now, of course, we should never be close enough to the coral reef or the sandy bottom to touch anything, especially in Cozumel’s protected national marine park.